Daughters of the Republic of Texas: Beginnings

-The Daughters of the Republic of Texas was formed in 1891 by cousins Betty Eve Ballinger and Hally Ballinger Bryan Perry.
+The Daughters of the Republic of Texas was formed in 1891 by cousins Betty Eve Ballinger and Hally Ballinger Bryan Perry at The Cure, the Ballinger family library in Galveston, Texas.
 The organization was originally called the Daughters of the Lone Star Republic before taking its present name.

 The first president of the organization in 1891 was Mary Smith Jones, widow of the Republic's last president Anson Jones.
 The first chapter that was chartered in DRT was the Sidney Sherman Chapter.
 The chapter was chartered in Galveston on November 6, 1891.

 Hally's father Guy Morrison Bryan had emigrated to Texas in 1831.
 In March 1836, Bryan became the courier for at least one of William Barret Travis's Alamo letters from Bell's Landing to Velasco.
 He was an army orderly under Alexander Somervell, and in the Brazoria volunteer company under John Coffee Hays.
 He served in both the Texas House of Representatives and Texas State Senate.
 Bryan was a veteran of the American Civil War.
 He was a charter member and president of the Texas Veterans Association and charter member of the Texas State Historical Association.

 Betty's grandfather William Houston Jack had served in the Alabama state legislature and emigrated to Texas in 1830.
 He was one of the authors of the Turtle Bayou Resolutions.
 Jack participated in the capture of Goliad, later joined Sam Houston's army and was a veteran of the Battle of San Jacinto.
 He served in both the Texas House of Representatives and Texas State Senate.